playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

 ## Input Source

-The most common way to start hit testing is from a ray of input source (e.g. controllers or hands):
+The most common way to start hit testing is from a ray of an input source (e.g. controllers or hands):

 ```javascript
 inputSource.hitTestStart({